Enhance your guide with audio

 You will learn a lot by recording and editing these informal clips, even if you don't end up using them in your guide.

-Transcripts and Captions
+Transcripts and captions

-Sign up for Rev using the invitation email you receive during onboarding, so your account is connected to Bloomberg Connects' billing.
+Note: Sign up for Rev using the invitation email you receive during onboarding, so your account is connected to Bloomberg Connects' billing.
 If you haven't received an invitation email, reach out to your Bloomberg Connects contact.

 All audio and video files in your guide require transcripts.
 Videos also need to have captions or subtitles.
 This helps make your content accessible to the widest possible audience.